cameronzucker/AREDN-Pi/README.md

 * **Raspberry Pi 5 16 GB:** https://www.pishop.us/product/raspberry-pi-5-16gb/

 ### Combination M.2/PoE hats:
 There are a few PoE hats which will work depending on the desired overall footprint.
-2280 form factor SSDs will provide the best performance by using DRAM cache, and are recommended if form factor isn't an issue.
+2280 drives are recommended if form factor isn't an issue.

 * Waveshare POE M.2 HAT+: https://www.waveshare.com/product/raspberry-pi/hats/poe-m.2-hat-plus.htm<br>
 * 52Pi M.2 NVME M-KEY PoE+ Hat: https://52pi.com/products/m-2-nvme-m-key-poe-hat-with-official-pi-5-active-cooler-for-raspberry-pi-5-support-m-2-nvme-ssd-2230-2242<br>
 * **52Pi P33 M.2 NVMe 2280 PoE+ HAT:** https://52pi.com/products/p33-m-2-nvme-2280-poe-hat-extension-board-for-raspberry-pi-5

 ### Storage
+This project makes use of M.2 drives for their quantum leap in speed and reliability over Micro SD cards.
+Since these Pis will be used as web application servers, including a file serve function which incurs frequent writes, this is an important factor and worth the relatively minor price increase.
+2230/2242 drives are more expensive than larger 2280 drives and have worse sustained performance due to lacking DRAM cache, but they'll fit in smaller cases.
+The only thing precluding the use of truly robust enterprise SATA SSDs like the Intel P4610 is lack of boot support.

 * For 2230/2242 - Samsung PM991a¹: https://www.amazon.com/dp/B0BDWCC47L<br>
 * 2230/2242 alternate - Official Raspberry Pi NVMe SSD: https://www.pishop.us/product/raspberry-pi-nvme-ssd-512gb/<br>
 * **For 2280 - Crucial P3 Plus 500GB:** https://www.amazon.com/dp/B0B25NTRGD